Icinga/icinga2/doc/06-distributed-monitoring.md

 object Endpoint "icinga2-master1.localdomain" {
-  // Do not actively connect to the master by leaving out the 'host' attribute }
+  // Do not actively connect to the master by leaving out the 'host' attribute

+  // Disable the replay log on command endpoint agents log_duration = 0
+}

 object Endpoint "icinga2-agent1.localdomain" {